akhilrao/launch-price-indices/README.md

 * Vehicle-based Price Index: Average annual price per kg to LEO based on the number and variety of vehicles launched each year.
 Considered more defensible due to data limitations of the payload-based index.

+It also allows for calculation of the number of countries launching payloads to LEO every year.

 This dataset is used in the paper "Space Exploration and Economic Growth: New Issues and Horizons".
 The final dataset can also be downloaded from the replication files for that paper:

 This is a "living" version of the official repository and should not be cited.
 If you want to cite the code or data associated with this project, please reference the official repository.